Chronic Wasting Disease Caused By Infectious Sewage Sludge Dumped On Land

 Many animal lovers have noted the hypocrisy of states citing deer “overpopulation” when they encourage deer breeding farms.
 What?
 Recently a four-part expose in the Indiana Star explores how “the pursuit of deer bred for enormous antlers and shot in hunting pens” on trophy farms is spreading CWD at an alarming rate.
 Deer breeding and “trophy farms” are a $4 billion a year industry and hotbeds of CWD thanks to their concentration of animals, “communicability window” (from trophy stock trading and escaped animals) and its unknown feed sources.

 Like mad cow disease, widely believed to stem from the cost-cutting practice of feeding cows to cows, chronic wasting disease may also have man-made origins.
 In the mid-1960s, the Department of Wildlife ran a series of nutritional studies on wild deer and elk at the Foothills Wildlife Research Facility in Fort Collins, Colorado and soon after the studies began, however, Foothills deer and elk began dying from a mysterious disease reports Brian McCombie.
-The CWD in the deer may have been caused by sheep held at the same facility which had scrapie, say researchers.
+The CWD in the deer may have been caused by sheep held at the same facility which had scrapie, say researchers (learn more about prions in soil).

 Clearly using wildlife, which is held in trust by the state for the benefit of the public per the “Public Trust Doctrine”, to profiteer from hunters is unethical and harmful to animals.
 And despite DNR officials’ assurance, the spread of CWD may prove harmful to humans too.